How To Protect Yourself From Nosy Neighbors

 Cameras from Vivint Home Security have a feature called Smart Deter that can sense when a person is lingering in view a little too long.
 When nosy neighbors or bad actors lurk, the camera will whistle at them to move on and let them know they're being watched.

-Home security systems and cameras often come with window stickers or yard signs.
+Home burglar alarms and security cameras often come with window stickers or yard signs.
 You can post these around your home to let neighbors (and potential intruders) know they're also being watched.

 3. Turn to a neighborhood watch app